prozilla-os/ProzillaOS/packages/docs/src/reference/classes/apps/app.md

 - **Returns**
   - **Type:** `this`

-Changes whether this application is launched at startup or not

 ### WindowContent(props)

+Renders the app as a React component

 - **Parameters**
   - **props**
 	- **Type:** `AppProps`
 - **Returns**
   - **Type:** `React.ReactElement`

-Renders the app as a React component